bentoml/aws-lambda-deploy/README.md

 # Bentoctl AWS Lambda deployment

-AWS Lambda is a great service for quickly deploy service to the cloud for immediate access.
-It's ability to auto scale resources base on usage make it attractive to user who want to save cost and want to scale base on usage without administrative overhead.
+Bentoctl AWS lambda deployment operator is the plugin for [bentoctl](https://github.com/bentoml/bentoctl).

+Bentoctl is a CLI tool for deploying your machine-learning models to any cloud platforms and serving predictions via REST APIs.
+It built on top of [BentoML: the unified model serving framework](https://github.com/bentoml/bentoml), and makes it easy to bring any BentoML packaged model to production.